welcomeenjoy75-hue/Escape-from-Iran/README.md

 #### Volume II: Urban Breakthrough · Low-Altitude Flight (Chapters 6–10)
 * **Volume Core**: The escape team leaves Shiraz.
 No heroic skirmishes, only the raw reality of hiding, hunger, and low-profile survival through grassroots checkpoints.
 * **Chapter 6: Engine Failure and Blind Engineering**: The truck dies in a dark field.
-Amir must execute a pitch-black, toolless repair by absolute touch and smell while patrol lights approach.
+Due to Amir's absolute lack of funds and tools, he must execute a pitch-black, toolless repair by absolute touch and smell while patrol lights approach.
 * **Chapter 7: The Art of Bazaar Deception**: Confronted by suspicious low-level conscripts, Hassan utilizes his deep understanding of working-class struggles to defuse a political interrogation into a shared complaint about the economy.
 * **Chapter 8: The Collective Punishment Alarm**: Hearing their names broadcasted on a village radio, Amir makes the executive call to ditch and destroy the truck, forcing the team into the trackless wilderness on foot.
 * **Chapter 9: The Rationing of Lavash**: As resources dwindle, Hassan secretly hoards a handful of dried dates.
 A fierce internal conflict erupts regarding survival egoism versus Zahra’s structural morality.